 Drug and Alcohol Testing

-- Pre-employment and Random Testing: Commercial drivers are required to pass drug and alcohol tests before they are hired, as well as undergo random testing during employment.
+Maintaining sobriety behind the wheel is a fundamental part of safe trucking.
+These regulations aim to keep drivers who may pose a danger off the road.- Pre-employment and Random Testing: Commercial drivers are required to pass drug and alcohol tests before they are hired, as well as undergo random testing during employment.
 Post-accident testing is also required in specific situations.

 - Impact of Substance Abuse: Drivers who fail these tests can face disqualification, fines, or termination.
 The same is true for carriers that do not enforce proper testing procedures, which can lead to both legal and financial consequences.